 You have several options of where to sell your device to maximize the amount you’ll get back.
-The three of the most popular options are eBay, Swappa, and Craigslist.
+Three of the most popular options are eBay, Swappa, and Craigslist.

 First up, eBay, which is known all around the world and can attract a diverse audience.
 If you choose to, you can allow international customers to bid on your auction and ship it off to another country.
 This will give you a much bigger group of people to sell to thereby increasing your chances of getting a higher fee.

 You’ll need to consider that you may have to pay higher shipping costs in this scenario. eBay has higher fees than the other two sites and you will have to pay PayPal if you’re accepting payment through it as well.
 A good rule of thumb is to budget about 20% of your device’s sale price for shipping, eBay and PayPal fees.

 Perhaps the most popular choice for Android enthusiasts, Swappa offers excellent buyer and seller protections that eBay does not.
 Moreover, it also has expanded to include other gadgets and even gaming consoles and games.

 As for phones, each device has its IMEI checked to make sure it isn’t blacklisted or on a payment plan from a carrier.
 The pictures of the device are also inspected by Swappa staff to make sure they match the description as well.

 Another popular option is Craigslist, largely due to the lure of fast and easy cash.
 There are no fees associated with Craiglist; however, since your audience is much lower than on a site like eBay or Swappa, you may not be able to get as much for your phone.

 You also have the added risk of unsavory characters trying to pull a “fast one” on you.
 As someone who has been robbed during a Craigslist sale, I’ll never buy or sell another high dollar item on the site again.
 Do note that some police stations and local government offices now offer safe and secure spaces to conduct your transactions.